Arm-Examples/Hello_FRDM-K32L3A6/README.md

 ## Debug the application

+Before starting to debug the application, make sure that you have gone through the steps as described in the [run the application](#run-the-application) section.

 ### Using Visual Studio Code with extensions

 Open the 'CMSIS' view from the side bar and press the 'Debug' button.